chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ![AGL-Customer-Events-Framework.jpg](/media/AGL-Customer-Events-Framework.jpg)

-Within each Event, we also created a structure of **value propositions, success metrics, long-term vision statements and emotional principles**.
+Within each Event, we created a structure of **value propositions, success metrics, long-term vision statements and emotional principles**.
 These served as a **Product Northstar** for each team.

 ![AGL-Customer-Event-Detail.jpg](/media/AGL-Customer-Event-Detail.jpg)

 Finally, across all of the Customer Events, we aligned on a set of 40 major Customer Initiatives, gathered from customer research and internal workshops.
 For each Customer Initiative, we created a **Market Requirements Document** that described the initiative at a high level.
-Implementation teams would then further breakdown the technical, functional requirements to deliver on the Customer Initiative's goals.
+Implementation teams would then further breakdown the technical requirements to deliver on the Initiative's goals.

 ![AGL-Customer-Initiative.jpg](/media/AGL-Customer-Initiative.jpg)